 No, the Six Evils aren’t scary monsters under your bed.
 However, these external influences or forces can quickly strike you down.
 They won’t necessarily make you sick every time.
 But if your body, mind, or spirit is not in balance, one or more of these six evils can cause serious disharmony.

-During the epoch when the Six Evils evolved, over 2000 years ago, EMFs (Electromagnetic fields), artificial food-dyes, and spending too much time staring at screens, and other modern potential homeostasis disruptors didn’t exist.
+During the epoch when the Six Evils evolved, over 2000 years ago, EMFs (Electromagnetic fields), artificial food-dyes, and spending too much time staring at screensspending too much time staring at screens, and other modern potential homeostasis disruptors didn’t exist.
 But even in today’s connected hyperactive modern society, the Six Evils remains a very accurate way of finding the root cause of many environmentally-caused pathogens.

 The Six Evils takes into account the seasons and weather, a person’s constitution (for example, the Five Elements), location, occupation and diet, among other holistic markers.